Josemvasquez/Ocassiaceo/replit.md

 The application supports both development and production modes with appropriate middleware and error handling for each environment.

 ## Recent Changes
+- **Social Sharing and Collaborative Features Complete** (July 02, 2025): Implemented comprehensive sharing system and collaborative wishlists
+  - ShareDialog component for sharing wishlist items with friends with edit/view permissions
+  - CreateCollaborativeWishlistDialog for group wishlist creation with member invitations
+  - Enhanced collaborative wishlist page with blue theme and improved functionality
+  - All sharing API endpoints integrated for wishlist items and special dates
+  - Updated header logo to be clickable and navigate to home page
 - **Complete Affiliate Marketing System** (July 02, 2025): Enhanced affiliate integrations with real API connections and dedicated recommendations page
   - Updated all affiliate API endpoints to use real Amazon, OpenTable, and Expedia data sources
   - Created comprehensive recommendations page with search functionality for gifts, restaurants, and travel